tale2026/quinoa-sclerotinia-resistance-gwas/README.md

 2. DATASET DESCRIPTION
 -------------------------------------------------------------------------------

-This record contains phenotypic data, derived genotype data, genome-wide association study (GWAS) summary statistics, and analysis scripts supporting a study of resistance to Sclerotinia sclerotiorum in a diversity panel of 91 quinoa accessions.
+This record contains phenotypic data and analysis scripts supporting a study of resistance to Sclerotinia sclerotiorum in a diversity panel of 91 quinoa accessions.

-The deposited files include data from detached-leaf and whole-plant stem-inoculation experiments, lesion-length measurements, area under the disease progress curve (AUDPC) values, filtered variant data, PLINK binary files used for mixed linear model analysis, GLM and MLM association summary statistics, and scripts used for statistical analysis and visualization.
+The deposited files include data from detached-leaf and whole-plant stem-inoculation experiments, lesion-length measurements, area under the disease progress curve (AUDPC) values, and scripts used for statistical analysis and visualization.

 3. SOURCE DATA AND PROVENANCE